caizefeng/BayesianOpt4dftu/README.md

         - Examples: `"alpha_gap": 0.25` and `"alpha_band": 0.75`

     - **`alpha_mag`**:
         - Description: Specifies the weight coefficients of Δmagnetization. `LORBIT` must be set in all `INCAR` files.
-A `alpha_mag` of 0 will exclude Δmagnetization from the loss function.
+A `alpha_mag` of `0` will exclude Δmagnetization from the loss function.
         - Example: `"alpha_mag": 0.1`

     - **`threshold`**:
         - Description: Specifies the accuracy at which you'd like to stop the BO process.
-A `threshold` of 0 will disable convergence assessment.
+          A `threshold` of `0` will disable convergence assessment, meaning the BO will exit only upon reaching the maximum steps.
         - Example: `"threshold": 0.0001`

     - **`urange`**:
-        - Description: Defines the U parameter range for optimization.
+        - Description: Specifies the U parameter range for optimization.
 The unit is eV.
-Note: Defining different U ranges for separate elements is unsupported.
+Defining different U ranges for separate elements is currently unsupported.
         - Example: `"urange": [-10, 10]`

     - **`elements`**:
         - Description: Lists the elements in your system.
 This is used for plotting the BO results.
-Note: If it's a unary substance, it has to be [ele,].
+If it's a unary substance, it has to be `["ele",]`.
         - Example: `"elements": ["In", "As"]`

     - **`iteration`**: